4 Tips to Understanding Your Dog’s Body Language: Understand What Your Queen Is Thinking

 Every dog owner wishes their dog could talk.
 We want to know what is going on in their minds, and we often wonder what they would tell us if they could.

 Since their version of talking is generally barking, we are limited to watching their behavior.
-Interestingly, this can tell us everything we need to know about our faithful friends.
+Interestingly, understanding dog body language can tell us everything we need to know about our faithful friends.

 Figure Out Her Baseline